elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-26-cs3230-lecture-10-more-on-np-hardness.md

 # Subset Sum
 Problem: Given a set X of n numbers, and a target T, decide whether there exist a subset of X that adds to T.
 - There is a dp solution
+- It is NP hardness because the runtime is not polynormial to the size of the input: n+logT, the dp solution is nT
 > We can show NP-hardness

 1. Reduce from vertex cover